peabodyAdmin/graphiti/aiden/docs/00-foundation.md

 - `Alternative --HAS_CONTENT--> Episode` (`source`, `createdAt`)
 - `Alternative --EXECUTED_BY--> Process` (`createdAt`)

+**Edge Constraints**
+- Incoming `HAS_TURN` from Conversation: Immutable.
+Turn cannot be moved between Conversations.
+- `HAS_TURN.sequence`: Immutable.
+Depth-in-tree position.
+- `CHILD_OF` target: Immutable after creation.
+Structural parent.
+- `CHILD_OF.viaAlternative`: Immutable.
+Records which parent Alternative was active at creation.

 **References**
 - `HAS_CONTENT` edges link Alternatives to Graphiti Episodes.
 - `RESPONDS_TO` edges identify which alternative in the parent Turn supplied the input.
 - `EXECUTED_BY` edges record which Process produced each Alternative.

+**Edge Constraints**
+- `HAS_CONTENT` target: Initially null (async Episode creation).
+Once set, immutable.
+Backfilled by ingestion worker.
+- `RESPONDS_TO` target: Immutable after creation.
+Locks which parent Alternative produced input.
+- `EXECUTED_BY` target: Immutable after creation.
+Agent Alternatives only; user Alternatives have no `EXECUTED_BY` edge.
+- `HAS_ALTERNATIVE.isActive`: Mutable.
+Only field that changes after Alternative creation.
+- `HAS_ALTERNATIVE.sequence`: Immutable.
+Order within Turn.

 **Notes**
 - **User alternatives:** Created when user edits their prompt.
 Keeps bad attempts out of context.